zartarn15/zip_downloader/README.md

 # `zip_downloader`

-> A Rust crate for downloading and unpacking ZIP files.
+> A simple Rust crate for one-line download and read of ZIP files.
 > Provide downloaded content as a String or as bytes.

 ## License